 The Executive Orders also target entities that are owned or controlled by designated parties.
-As a general rule, entities with 50 percent or greater ownership interest held by a designated party, directly or indirectly, are deemed blocked by operation of law (together with designated parties, referred to as “blocked persons”), even in the absence of a specific designation.
+As a general rule, entities with 50 percent or greater ownership interest held by a designated party, directly or indirectly, are treated like designated parties and are deemed blocked (together with designated parties, referred to as “blocked persons”), even in the absence of a specific designation.
 Absent a license, US persons likewise must block (freeze) the property of such blocked parties and are restricted from dealing with them, directly or indirectly.
 With respect to entities in which a designated party has a significant ownership interest that is less than 50 percent, or which a designated party may control by means other than a majority ownership interest, US persons are advised to act with caution as these parties may be designated in the future.

-In parallel with the US sanctions, the EU has imposed sanctions on 48 individuals from Russia and Crimea.6 These sanctions include an asset freeze, as well as an entry and transit ban.7 The EU has further imposed a separate asset freeze on 22 individuals in relation to alleged misappropriation of Ukrainian state funds and human rights violations in Ukraine.8 There are a few matches between the names featured on the US sanctions list and on the EU sanctions lists, but the EU sanctions are so far relatively narrow; the main difference compared to US sanctions is that the EU has not yet designated any entities and the currently designated persons mostly consist of politicians and military officers.
+In parallel with the US sanctions, the EU imposed sanctions on 21 individuals from Russia and Crimea,4 which were subsequently extended to another 12 individuals.5 These sanctions include an asset freeze, as well as an entry and transit ban.6 There are a few matches between the names featured on the US sanctions list and on the EU sanctions list, but the EU sanctions are so far relatively narrow; the main difference compared to US sanctions is that the EU has not yet designated any entities and the 33 currently designated persons mostly consist of politicians and military officers.7